t0mpseN/-/README.md

 ## **Description**

 PrtScJisho is a Python application that allows users to capture text from their screen using OCR (Optical Character Recognition) and automatically translate or define the text using pre-loaded dictionaries.
-The application runs entirely client-side and does not require an internet connection.
+The application runs entirely client-side and does not require an internet connection. **You can also edit the Clipboard text and even include new text inside the interface**.

 ## **Features**